New Jersey Lions Eyeglass Recycling Center

 Mary Devon O'Brien

 All the work at the New Jersey Lions Eyeglass Recycling Center (NJLERC), a 501 (c) 3 organization, is performed by volunteers who are committed to help to bring sight to needy people in areas of poverty around the world.
-Please consider sending any eyeglasses that are no longer useful to you to the New Jersey Lions Eyeglass Recycling Center (P.O.
-Box 7263; West, Trenton, NJ 08628).
-Sharing eyeglasses that are no longer needed to enable missions to take these recycled eyeglasses to needy people outside the United States is much appreciated.
+Donating the eyeglasses you no longer need to the New Jersey Lions Eyeglass Recycling Center (NJLERC), enables these recycled, processed eyeglasses to be taken on missions to bring sight to needy people outside the United States.

 In addition to transporting eyeglasses to the center, the volunteers also sort eyeglasses by type (sunglasses, single lens, bifocal etc.) and remove unsalvageable scratched lenses or unusable parts, clean and sterilize the eyeglasses, read the prescription of each pair of eyeglasses on a lensometer, package each pair of eyeglasses in a plastic bag with the identifying prescription written on the clear plastic bag, and then store the packaged eyeglasses in boxes by like prescription.